msandholz/Control-and-Analyse-Plugin/README.md

 (oprint) $ cd OctoPrint_CoAn_Plugin
 ```

-4. This will create a project structure in the OctoPrint-HelloWorld folder we just changed to that looks like this:
+4. This will create a project structure in the `OctoPrint-CoAn_Plugin` folder we just changed to that looks like this:
 ```
 translations/
     README.txt